Every now and again I’ll get asked to give a presentation at some industry event or another, or to write a blog article.

 Pardon me for asking, but aren’t you guys the ones who continue to book the “BS” merchants in the first place?

-However it’s dressed-up, the punchline is that someone’s given airtime to an idea or position that gives the impression of being a chapter ahead of where you and I are in the book that all of us are reading.
+However it’s dressed-up, the punchline is that someone’s given airtime to an idea or position in such a way to gives the impression that they’re a chapter ahead of where you and I are in the book that all of us are reading.

-It’s only when the cabaret’s over, with everyone retreated to safety of the bar, are we treated to opinion.
-However the very people who will question a speaker’s presentation when there’s a gin and tonic in their hand, are only too happy to rate the presentation highly on the conference feedback form.
-As a result, the speaker’s presentation is seen as being held in high regard, leading to more gigs – and we’re back at the beginning again.
+It’s only when the cabaret’s over, when the video projector’s turned off and everyone has retreated to safety of the bar, are we treated to real, raw opinion.
+However the very people who will question a speaker’s presentation when there’s a gin and tonic in their hand seem to be only too happy to rate the same presentation highly on the conference feedback form.
+As a result the speaker’s presentation is seen as being held in high regard, which in turn leads to them being invited to more gigs – and we’re back at the beginning again.

 But we’ve heard this song before, haven’t we?

 Paul Delaroche was wrong when he said “From Today, Painting Is Dead”, after seeing a photograph for the first time.
 After everyone predicting its demise over the past twenty years, Amazon says that sales of vinyl records have grown 745% since 2008.
 Publishing is dead.
 Advertising is dead.
 Social media is the only way to grow your business.
-If your business don’t have a YouTube channel, you’re going to be bankrupt by the end of the year.
-If your website isn’t optimized for mobile devices no-one’s ever going to marry your daughter.
+If your organization isn’t cranking out YouTube videos every week you’re going to be bankrupt by the end of the year.
+Optimize your website for mobile devices or no-one’s ever going to marry your daughter.
 Yeah, whatever.

 Why won’t we get up – and speak up – against these people spouting misinformation, and maybe even disinformation?
 We are we so darn frightened to speak-up against such loudmouths?